 Oversize and Overweight Vehicles

-Transportation Online Permit System (TOPS) is also available to apply for permits to operate oversize and overweight vehicles in the District, including annual tags and single haul permits.
-Frequently asked questions can be answered at the Kiosk or you may call the Permitting Office at (202) 442-4670 between 8:30 am to 4 pm, Monday to Friday, on normal business working days.
+TOPS is also available to apply for permits to operate oversized and overweight vehicles in the District, including annual tags and single haul permits.
+Frequently asked questions can be answered at the kiosk or you may call the Permitting Office at (202) 442-4670 between 8:30 am to 4 pm, Monday to Friday, on normal business working days.

-Uses of public space in the District of Columbia requires a permit from the Department of Transportation.
+Uses of public space in the District of Columbia require a permit from DDOT.